neondatabase/website/content/docs/conceptual-guides/branching.md

 ### Data recovery

-If you lose data due to an unintended deletion or some other event, you can create a branch with data as it existed before the event occurred allowing you to recover the lost data.
+If you lose data due to an unintended deletion or some other event, you can create a branch with data as it existed before the event occurred, allowing you to recover the lost data.

 ### Analytics